Capstone-GJR/backend/LiveSiteTesting.md

   - ![](../../../../../var/folders/fk/8ht2dcm12ygchg11r8mmfs2h0000gn/T/TemporaryItems/NSIRD_screencaptureui_7L656w/Screenshot 2022-12-19 at 11.38.58 AM.png)
   - BUT not register path is blocked by cors!!!!

+With no cors on filter and no cors config...
+- login(authenticate) is the only path blocked by cors.

 ### User
 - Register new user
   - /success